grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 - Keep external JS dependencies to a minimum.
 - Perform tree shaking of the k6 script if you have a build pipeline, and so on.

 Refer to this article about [garbage collection](https://javascript.info/garbage-collection) in the V8 runtime.
 While the JavaScript VM that k6 uses is very different and runs on Go, the general principles apply.
-Note that memory leaks are still possible in k6 scripts, and, if not fixed, they might exhaust RAM much quicker.
+Note that memory leaks are still possible in k6 scripts, and, if not fixed, they might exhaust RAM much more quickly.

 ## File upload considerations